VivekCh-003/traini8Assgn/README.md

 MySQL port = 3306
 MySQL database = traini8

-The application will be accessible at - http://localhost:8080/swagger-ui/index.html
+After running the application it will be accessible at - http://localhost:8080/swagger-ui/index.html

 Endpoints:
 	1. POST localhost:8080/saveTrainingCenter